 During the 3 years of additional subspecialty training, Dr Spina gained extensive and in-depth experience in cardiac catheterisation, percutaneous coronary intervention (PCI) and transcatheter (minimally invasive) heart interventions.
-He has performed more than 3,000 cases of diagnostic coronary angiography, 1,000 cases coronary stenting procedures, and more than 100 cases of transcatheter aortic and mitral valve replacement.
+He has performed more than 3,000 cases of diagnostic coronary angiography, 1,000 cases of coronary stenting procedures, and more than 100 cases of transcatheter aortic and mitral valve replacement.

 Dr Spina has published widely in the field of cardiology and interventional cardiology with more than 45 publications, including in prominent journals such as the Journal of the American College of Cardiology, Circulation and the European Heart Journal.
-He is currently enrolled in a PhD in Clinical Medicine at the University of New South Wales where he works under the mentorship of Professor David Muller (St Vincent’s Hospital).
+He is currently enrolled in a PhD in Clinical Medicine at the University of New South Wales, where he works under the mentorship of Professor David Muller (St Vincent’s Hospital).
 He has presented his research at most major cardiology and interventional cardiology meetings in Australia and abroad, including TCT and TVT (USA) and EuroPCR (France), and is a reviewer for several cardiology journals.

-Dr Spina complemented his research skills with training in clinical trials, epidemiology and biostatistics through a face-to-face, intense and rigorous Master’s in Public Health (MPH) at Harvard University.
+Dr Spina complemented his research skills with training in clinical trials, epidemiology and biostatistics through a face-to-face, intense and rigorous Master of Public Health (MPH) at Harvard University.
 Dr Spina has an interest in the population health aspects of cardiovascular disease.
 As a medical student, he was the recipient of the John Flynn Scholarship scheme which allowed him to spend two weeks a year in a remote Aboriginal Medical Service in Angurugu, Groote Eylandt, East Arnhem Land.
 He also worked for the World Health Organization in Geneva, Switzerland, and furthered his interests in health policy and public health in the field of cardiology with his MPH at Harvard University.

 An avid runner, Dr Spina has participated in running events worldwide.
-He is a passionate skier and freediver and enjoys adventure activities such as caving, mountaineering and diving.
+He is a passionate skier and freediver, and enjoys adventure activities such as caving, mountaineering and diving.
 Dr Spina is a strong believer in, and advocate for, the importance of regular aerobic exercise, a balanced and healthy diet, and good quality sleep in health maintenance and promotion.